New Jersey Route 17: Route description

 Route 17 crosses into Ridgewood and interchanges with CR 110 (Linwood Avenue), where the penetration of businesses along the side of the road lessens dramatically.
 In Ridgewood, the road interchanges with CR 62 (Paramus Road), crosses the Saddle River, and intersects a separate segment of CR 62 (Franklin Turnpike) and West Saddle River Road.
-This intersection, along with other at-grade intersections along this portion of Route 17, is a right-in/right-out (RIRO) intersection with cross traffic blocked by a Jersey barrier.
+This intersection, along with other at-grade intersections along this portion of Route 17, is a right-in/right-out (RIRO) intersection with cross traffic blocked by a jersey barrier.
 Past here, there is a park and ride lot serving Short Line commuter and intercity buses accessible from the southbound direction.
 There is another RIRO intersection for CR 112 (Race Track Road) on the Ho-Ho-Kus border.
 Upon crossing into Ho-Ho-Kus, the businesses stop along Route 17 and it comes to an interchange with CR 502 (Hollywood Avenue).
 The route enters Waldwick and interchanges with CR 77 (Sheridan Avenue).
 It enters Saddle River, continuing north to an interchange with CR 90 (Allendale Avenue).

 Route 17 enters Allendale, with businesses resuming along the road.
 It enters Upper Saddle River before running through Ramsey, where the road crosses back into Upper Saddle River.
 The route comes to an interchange with CR 81 (Lake Street/Crescent Avenue), where it crosses back into Ramsey.
 In Ramsey, Route 17 turns to the northwest and features a RIRO for CR 83 (Airmount Avenue), an interchange with CR 507 (Franklin Turnpike), and an interchange for Island Avenue/Spring Street.
-The route passes over NJ Transit’s Bergen County Line/Main Line near the Ramsey Route 17 station and enters Mahwah.
-In Mahwah, Route 17 interchanges with CR 85 (Island Road) and CR 100 (Ramapo Avenue).
+The route passes over NJ Transit's Bergen County Line/Main Line near the Ramsey Route 17 station and enters Mahwah.
+In Mahwah, Route 17 intersects CR 85 (Island Road) and CR 100 (Ramapo Avenue).
 North of Ramapo Avenue, Route 17 features an interchange with US 202 (Ramapo Valley Road) and crosses the Ramapo River.
-Route 17 has an interchange with Mountainside Avenue and Crossroads Boulevard just before merging with the six-lane I-287, which it follows to the New York border, where the road continues into Hillburn, Rockland County as I-287 and NY 17, intersecting I-87 (New York State Thruway) shortly after the state line.
+Route 17 has an interchange with Mountainside Avenue and Crossroads Boulevard just before merging with I-287, which it follows to the New York state line, where the road continues into Hillburn, Rockland County, as I-287 and NY 17, intersecting I-87 (New York State Thruway) shortly after the state line.